Academic Programs Catalog

 Big Ten Academic Alliance Traveling Scholar Program

-Doctoral students at Michigan State University are eligible to apply for admission to the “Traveling Scholar Program,” sponsored by the Big Ten Universities Academic Alliance.
+Doctoral students at Michigan State University are eligible to apply for admission to the “Traveling Scholar Program,” sponsored by the Big Ten Academic Alliance.

 Michigan Intercollegiate Graduate Studies Program